 - View real-time counts.

 ShipBob’s dashboard also includes analytic reporting tools that provide retailers real-time data at a glance to facilitate the most accurate inventory and demand forecasting possible.
 ShipBob also links directly with major ecommerce platforms (among other tools) to seamlessly integrate and automate processes.

 “ShipBob’s platform is easy to use and navigate, the interface is intuitive, and the analytics are very clearly laid out.
 I give ShipBob’s technology a 9/10.

-Our fulfillment is on autopilot.
+Our fulfilment is on autopilot.
 ShipBob saves us so much effort, and the opportunity cost savings has been substantial.”

 Yannick Crespo, Co-Founder & President of Pot d’Huile

-Automation helps keep labor costs down and order accuracy rates high; so ShipBob has sought to further optimize logistics operations by automating repetitive processes within our logistics systems.
-When an order is placed on your online store, it’s sent to ShipBob’s software, which automates order routing so that each order is pushed to the fulfillment center closest to that order’s shipping destination.
+Automation helps keep labour costs down and order accuracy rates high; so ShipBob has sought to further optimise logistics operations by automating repetitive processes within our logistics systems.
+When an order is placed on your online store, it’s sent to ShipBob’s software, which automates order routing so that each order is pushed to the fulfilment centre closest to that order’s shipping destination.

-During fulfillment, optimized picking lists are generated to group similar orders together and speed up picking, drastically reduce picking errors, and automatically update the inventory count in the merchant dashboard to avoid common mistakes associated with manual SKU tracking.
+During fulfilment, optimised picking lists are generated to group similar orders together and speed up picking, drastically reduce picking errors, and automatically update the inventory count in the merchant dashboard to avoid common mistakes associated with manual SKU tracking.

 “My end goal when I started Drop FX was to create something that was fully automated, so I could focus on driving sales.
 I didn’t want to have to worry about inventory and distribution as much.